Joseph Menegus, 98 years old, of White Township, NJ, passed away peacefully on Wednesday, September 30, 2020 at his home.

 Contributions may be made in Joseph’s memory to Mountain Lake Fire Company or the Belvidere Ambulance Corps.

-To plant a tree in memory of Joseph Menegus, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Joseph Menegus, please visit our Tree Store